 The point?
 A Nokia 5110 might be the synonym for “cool” in 1998, but not today.
 No more.
 The market is filled with choices and alternatives, better suited for the job.
 The same goes for MPLS.

 The Cloud and MPLS

 Nothing pinpoints the gap in MPLS the way cloud services do.
+Those who know what is MPLS network and how does it work, know what I am getting at.
 The major limitation of MPLS is that it requires a termination point for access, and you need WAN Optimization appliances on each end to witness real application performance improvements.
 It is one thing to host a device in your own corporate data center; however, dealing with cloud and SaaS application is a different ballgame.
 Cloud services do not work well with a closed network like MPLS either.
 IT teams responsible for branch-office productivity are looking to open up and access cloud services directly in order to ensure a good user experience and to avoid the trombone effect.

 Coming to the bandwidth aspect of things.
 Despite the plummeting internet bandwidth costs across the world, international internet access still remains expensive, prone to latency and performance issues, thanks to hot-potato routing.

 If it were the 90s and things were less “cloudy”, MPLS could have been your best bet for network connectivity.
 MPLS was designed to support a site-site traffic, which is obsolete under the current enterprise scenario.
 Today the business needs to be collaborated between any-any data centers.
 MPLS was never designed for transactional, TCP- and HTTP-based interactive applications that leverages the cloud.

 On-premises applications, SaaS, hybrid clouds, remote workers, international offices, global partners and what have you.
 We have enough arguments for why a 90s born network technology is no fit for today’s mutating business and connectivity needs.
 Now, let’s see what current generation technology has in store.